Unpacking Michelle Obama’s Impostor Syndrome

 Which actually is incredibly good news, because it means we don’t have to choose between being self-important or arrogant on one hand and impostor syndrome on the other.

-Instead, there is a third option: Learn to think the way non-impostors do.
+Instead, there is a third option: Learn to think the way humble realists do.

 What if…